Turkey landscape

 Quarantine Information

 None for compliant cats.
-Animals with incomplete documentation may be temporarily detained at the airport.
+Animals arriving without a valid titer test will face a 21-day quarantine upon arrival.
+Animals with other incomplete documentation may also be temporarily detained at the airport.

 City & Housing Tips